andrewhstead/stream-three-project/README.md

 merchandise store, with an extra field included to allow the user to choose their preferred payment plan before endering card details to complete the upgrade.
 The payments are handled by Stripe and the user has the ability to cancel their plan at any time to prevent another payment from being taken.
 If this is done, then access is retained until the end of the current billing period.
+A webhook is used to handle the renewal information.
+A shell file was generated to test this functionality during the development period.

 All the models in the store app relate to ordering merchandise.
 There is a model which defines each product which a user might wish to purchase, for example a replica home jersey for a given team.
 Another model then allows for a number of